-Hannah has developed a wealth of experience in criminal defence covering a broad spectrum of offences.
-Her recent instructions include Class A drug supply, attempted GBH, benefit fraud, weapons offences, breach proceedings and confiscation proceedings.
+Hannah has developed a wealth of experience in criminal defence covering a broad spectrum of offences, both alone and as a led junior.
+Her recent instructions include conspiracy to supply drugs, firearms offences, murder, GBH, fraud, serious child cruelty involving death of an infant, and rape.

 Hannah has a keen interest in assisting vulnerable defendants.
-In addition to mandatory vulnerable witness training, Hannah is nearing completion of specialised youth justice training to enable her to more effectively represent children charged with serious offences.
+In addition to mandatory vulnerable witness training, Hannah has completed specialised youth justice training to enable her to more effectively represent children charged with serious offences.